-- H1.
-Domestic large manufacturing companies can be clustered based on the compliance of environmental and financial accounting elements presented in their reports with legal requirements. - H2.
-Organisational culture significantly impacts the level of detail/completeness of environmental management accounting.
+H1.
+Large domestic manufacturing companies can be homogeneously grouped according to the compliance of environmental and financial accounting elements presented in their reports with legal requirements.

+H2.
+There is a statistically significant relationship between the organisational culture and the level of details in environmental management accounting.